infinum/eightshift-docs/website/docs/basics/blocks-component-in-block.md

 typographyContent attribute will follow the naming prefix when passed to a child but the disableEdit will remain the same name in all the children.

-Any of the included attributes can be passed as a third parameter here, but they will not be prefixed:
+Any of the included attributes can be passed as the third parameter here, but they will not be prefixed:

 ```js
 <ImageEditor